 To recognize scientists, journalists, and public servants for significant contributions to science and to the public’s understanding of science, the Association administers the awards listed below.
 All awards are presented at the AAAS Annual Meeting immediately following the award year.

 Philip Hauge Abelson Prize Recipients

-The 2013 Philip Hauge Abelson Prize was awarded to Lewis M. Branscomb, a prominent American physicist, policy advisor and research manager.
-He was honored "for his prolific and distinguished career in science, technology, innovation, and policy" and "for his achievements in academia, in business, in government, and as a philanthropist."
+Lewis M. Branscomb was selected on the basis of his prolific and distinguished career in science, technology, innovation, and policy; and for his achievements in academia, in business, in government, and as a philanthropist.

 Anita K. Jones was selected on the basis of her outstanding scientific-technical achievements; her contributions as a mentor, inspiration, and role model for other scientists and engineers; and her lifetime of exemplary public service to government, professional institutions, academia, and industry.